-We are closely monitoring local conditions in each country where we have a U.S. presence.
+• We are closely monitoring local conditions in each country where we have a U.S. presence.
 Local conditions that may affect when we can begin providing various public services include medical infrastructure, COVID-19 cases, emergency response capabilities, and restrictions on leaving home.

-the spread of COVID-19?
+Q. What steps are being taken to protect customers from the spread of COVID-19?